 So, you're learning Spanish and you're a keen music lover.
 Great news, now you can combine your favorite pastime with your studies and learn Spanish with music!

-By listening to Spanish musicians, you can immerse yourself in the language, as well as various Spanish and Latin cultures, and absorb the vernacular.
+By listening to Spanish musicians, you can immerse yourself in the language, as well as various Spanish and Latin cultures, and absorb the vernacular while you can learn spanish with lyrics.

 Read on for some great Spanish-language music recommendations, from the up-and-coming to what's hot right now and the classics that never die - we've got it all laid out for you.